 When Are Mice Most Active?

 Mice are most active from dusk until dawn.
-During this time, mice feel safe enough to go hunting for food, drink, and a place to call home!
+During this time, mice feel safe enough to hunt for food, drink, and a place to call home!

-It is fair to say that mice are not usually very active during the day.
-This is the time when mice prefer to sleep and hide away from predators.
+It is fair to say that mice are not usually very active during the day when mice prefer to sleep and hide away from predators.

 When Do Mice Sleep?